Common Sports-Related Foot Injuries

 About Rebound Sports Medicine

-Our team has cared for professional, collegiate and amateur athletes alike for over 40 years, and we’re proud to be the team physicians for the Portland Trail Blazers, Portland WinterHawks, Portland State University’s Athletic Department, and Concordia University’s Athletic Department.
+Our team has cared for professional, collegiate and amateur athletes alike for over 50 years, and we’re proud to be the team physicians for the Portland Trail Blazers, Portland WinterHawks, and Portland State University’s Athletic Department.

 About Rebound Foot & Ankle